kubevirt/kubevirt/docs/vm-configuration.md

 configuration of the guest, has a choice about how to handle updates to reflect hotplug/unplug operations.
-An unplug operation could be applied to the inactive configuration unconditionally, without waiting for completion on the running VM.
+An unplug operation could be applied to the inactive configuration unconditionally, without waiting for completion on the running VMI.
 This would ensure that the device goes away on the next cold boot, even if the guest OS ignores the hotunplug.